 Associate Director, Drug Metabolism Pharmacokinetics & Clinical Pharmacology, Incyte Corporation, Wilmington, US

 Yan Zhang, PhD, is an Associate Director in the Department of Drug Metabolism, Pharmacokinetics & Clinical Pharmacology (DMPK/CP) at Incyte Corporation in Wilmington, Delaware.
 She received her M.Sc. degree from the Pharmacology Department at South Dakota State University and her PhD from the Department of Pharmaceutical Sciences, College of Pharmacy, University of Nebraska Medical Center.
-She completed her post-doctoral training in the PDM Department at Pfizer in Ann Arbor, Michigan.
-The research focus of her PhD program and her post-doctoral training was on the roles of efflux transporters, especially P-gp and MRPs, in the CNS drug delivery and brain penetration.
-She has fifteen years’ experiences in oncology drug discovery and close to twenty years’ experience in the field of drug transporters.
+She has fifteen years’ experiences in oncology drug discovery and more than twenty years’ experience in the field of drug transporters.
 Dr. Zhang is the author of over 40 peer-reviewed publications, book chapters, and abstracts.
-She also is a committee member of the CPLG Transporter Working Group of the IQ Consortium.
-She is currently leading the drug absorption and transporter strategies to support Incyte discovery and development programs.
-Research interests include the pharmacokinetics and pharmacodynamics, transporter mediated toxicity and drug-drug interactions, and in vitro/in vivo transporter correlation.
+She serves on the committees of the CPLG Transporter Working Group of the IQ Consortium and the Delaware Valley Drug Metabolism Discussion Group (DVDMDG).
+She is currently leading the drug absorption, transporter, and drug-drug interactions (DDI) strategies to support Incyte discovery and development programs.
+Research interests include the pharmacokinetics and pharmacodynamics, clinical pharmacology, and transporter mediated toxicity and DDI.